varya/react-finland-2018/index.md

 <!--
 In this picture you can see how the web pages used to look like.
 And from the architectural point of view they were similar.
-The industry just did not have experience back then to provide recommendations how to build the we good.
+The industry just did not have experience back then to provide recommendations how to build the web good.

 Now things have already changed.
 Today, if you are developing not you cat's homepage but a serious website, it should meet the requirements.